kyma-incubator/ord-service/README.md

 ## Development

 The ORD Service implementation is located in this repo (`kyma-incubator/ord-service`).
 The helm installation charts are in the `kyma-incubator/compass` repository however.
-This means that after introducing new chnages in `kyma-incubator/ord-service` we should not forget to increase the `chart/compass/values.yaml` ORD Service version as well.
+This means that after introducing new changes in `kyma-incubator/ord-service` we should not forget to increase the `chart/compass/values.yaml` ORD Service version as well.